mkp170791/numpy/doc/source/user/c-info.ufunc-tutorial.rst

          * NumPy ufunc for a logit function.
          *
          * Each function of the form type_logit defines the
-         * logit function for a different numpy dtype.
+         * logit function for a different numpy_demo dtype.
 Each
          * of these functions must be modified when you
          * create your own ufunc.
 The computations that must
          * be replaced to create a ufunc for